PRO-2684/gadgets/GM_config/README.md

 > `(name, value) => string`

-How to display the menu command.
+How to display the menu item.
 Expected a string (built-in formatter) or a function.
 It **accepts the name of config item and its current value, and returns the text to be displayed on the menu**.
 If not specified, the default value will be `default`, i.e. in the format of `name: value`.

 Built-in formatters: